dgaydukov/cert-aws/files/sa.md

 it has internal table where it store which port takes which mac address, and at first it sends ARP to get mac addresses, but once table is full it just send packet to desired node.
 Works on the data link layer (Layer 2) of OSI.
 * Router (маршрутизатор) - small computer that can route the network traffic.
 Usually used to connect not computers, but networks such as LAN/WAN.
 Works on (Layer 3).
 * L3 Switch (L3 коммутатор) - switch that can route traffic, work faster than router.
+There are 2 types of Port
+* Physical port - one inside switch/router is the nest where you plug in your network cable
+* Logical port - one inside OS, and it allows OS to route different protocols for the same IP address

 ###### Network Topology
 Network Topology - is how your computers are arranges and connected with each other.
 There are 2 types of topology: